 7.)
 Black and white stuffed turkey (guess what the black and white ingredients are!)

-Original recipe in French is here:(Dinde farcie en noir et blanc)
+The original recipe in French is here:(Dinde farcie en noir et blanc)

 The translated version of Black and white stuffed turkey recipe is here.